By: Peter Romaskiewicz [Last Update: June 2020]

 - Description: This image defies some expectations and I am unsure of my assessment.
-In the the first version of this chronology, I specualated that the photogrpah may have been previous to 1879/80, but I now think the evidence better aligns with the more traditional c.
+In an earlier version of this chronology, I speculated that the photograph may have been previous to 1879/80, but I now think the evidence better aligns with the more traditional c.
 1887 dating.
 The gabled roof on the coin box and the lack of metal lotuses in the urns clearly indicate it was post-c.
 1877.
 The branches placed in the urns are in accord with what is seen during the renovation of the early 1880s (but also see Usui image noted below).
-Curiously, the fact the the structure on the right of the Daibutsu has a gabled roof (not a hip roof) suggests the new building was not even started before all other signs of renovation were cleared away.
+Curiously, the fact that the structure on the right of the Daibutsu has a gabled roof (not a hip roof) suggests the new building was not even started before all other signs of renovation were cleared away.
 In fact, it has been suggested the roofing tiles (for the new structure) can be seen piled up behind the offering table.
 The small shrubs at the base of the first landing may have been natural growth during the renovations (see previous image).
-Finally, the rather sturdy looking five-step ladder continues to be photographed in pictures dating from after the renovation.
+Finally, the rather sturdy looking five-step ladder continues to be present for a while after the renovation.
 Part of my lack of confidence stems from a comparable photo attributed to Usui Shūzaburō 井秀三郎 (fl.
 1867-1884) – but showing the lantern finials still attached.
 That image is definitively dated to c.
 1877.
 In any regard, Farsari’s reputed image would have to post-date that, and considering my recent thoughts, that would be by about a decade.

 Sequential Chronology: 15